 Before beginning radiation therapy for any head and neck cancer, people should receive a thorough examination from an oncologic dentist.
 An oncologic dentist is a dentist with experience caring for the dental and oral health of people with cancer.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed before treatment begins.
 Often, tooth decay can be prevented with proper treatment from a dentist.
 After radiation therapy for laryngeal and hypopharyngeal cancer, dental care should continue to help prevent further dental problems.
 People may receive fluoride treatment to prevent dental cavities.
 Learn more about dental health during cancer treatment.

 Depending on the stage of the cancer, a combination of chemotherapy and radiation therapy may be used.
 Another term for this is concomitant chemoradiotherapy.
 Chemotherapy enhances the effectiveness of radiation therapy.
 Chemoradiotherapy can help people avoid having surgery and can preserve the larynx and its ability to function.
-For many people, this is the preferred standard treatment option.
+This is the preferred standard treatment approach for many patients.
 However, combining chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.
 Be sure to talk with your health care team about possible side effects and what to expect.

 Side effects of radiation therapy

 Radiation therapy may also cause a condition called hypothyroidism, in which the thyroid gland, which is located in the neck, slows down and causes the person to feel tired and sluggish.
-Every person who receives radiation therapy to the neck area should have their thyroid checked regularly.
-Patients with hypothyroidism will require lifelong supplements of thyroid hormone.
+Every person who receives radiation therapy to the neck area should have their thyroid gland checked regularly.
+Hypothyroidism can be treated effectively with lifelong supplements of thyroid hormone.

 Most long-term side effects of radiation therapy can be prevented or reduced.
 It is important that all members of the multidisciplinary treatment team see the patient before radiation therapy begins in order to prevent or reduce long-term problems.
 Learn more about the basics of radiation therapy.